 If you want to know more about how a document is actually written, have a look at this article on writing Markdown

-Even though Markdown itself conveys the meaning of the text, it could be argued that it’s not especially pretty… The beauty of Markdown is that it’s understood by loads of programs, so you can import markdown and the program will make the text look great.
-No Markdown formatting– just bold and italic words, headings, quotations, etc.
+Even though Markdown itself conveys the meaning of the text, it could be argued that it’s not especially pretty… The beauty of Markdown is that it’s understood by loads of programs, so you can import Markdown and the program will make the text look great.
+No Markdown formatting – just bold and italic words, headings, quotations, and so on.

 The most useful place that this happens is on the web.
 If you write a blog, the chances are you can copy and paste your Markdown text straight into your blog or website’s control panel, hit ‘save’ and it’ll convert it into HTML on your website!

 Because it’s plain text, it means it’s portable.
-It’s not locked down to any proprietery format* like Microsoft’s .doc, Apples .pages.
+It’s not locked down to any proprietary format* like Microsoft’s

 So if the maker of the word processing software you use go out of business or decide to stop supporting the format you’re writing in, your content is safe as you’ll have saved it as a Markdown document.

 What’s more likely is that you change the word processing software you use.
 Imagine you move from Mac to Windows (I’m struggling to imagine this, to be honest!), having used Pages for years; the